TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 1. [This article](https://www.rubyguides.com/2016/02/ruby-procs-and-lambdas/) provides quite a nice summary of much of what we've covered here.
 2. Read [this article](https://www.honeybadger.io/blog/using-lambdas-in-ruby/) which also covers much of what we've used here.
 I really liked the small section on using lambdas as computed hashes and arrays.
 A cool use case.
 </div>

+### Knowledge Check

+- What is a block?
+- How is a block like a method?
+- How is a block different from a method?
+- What are the two ways to declare a block?
+- How do you return data from a block?
+- How can your methods collect the return data from a block?
+- What happens if you include a `return` statement in a block?
+- Why would you use a block instead of just creating a method?
+- What does `yield` do?
+- How do you pass arguments to a block from within a method?
+- How do you check whether a block was actually passed in?
+- What is a proc?
+- What is a lambda?
+- What's the difference between a proc and a block?
+- When would you use a proc instead of a block?
+- What's different between a lambda and a proc?
+- What is a closure?
+- What is currying?
+- How do you convert a proc to a block?
+- How do you convert a block to a proc?